Opentype and TrueType are the most widely handy typefaces in the digital world. Most fonts are built from a combination of these two technologies.

 Use Of Opentype

-To use Opentype fonts, you will need to have software that supports this format, such as Adobe Creative Suite or Microsoft Office.
+To use Opentype fonts, you must have software that supports this format, such as Adobe Illustrator Creative Suite or Microsoft Office.
 Once you have the software installed, you can access the various features of Opentype by selecting the text you want to modify and opening the font settings panel.
-From there, you can access a range of options, including ligatures, alternate characters, swashes, and more.
+You can access various options, including ligatures, alternate characters, swashes, and more.

 These features allow you to customize your typography and create unique and visually appealing designs.
-Whether you’re designing a logo, creating a poster, or working on a website, Opentype fonts can elevate your typography game and add an extra touch of creativity to your work.
+Whether designing a logo, creating a poster, or working on a website, Opentype fonts can elevate your typography game and add creativity to your work.

 Advantages And Disadvantages Of Opentype